bodnguye/OregonTrailBoardGameOnline/README.md

 The plan to make this board game into a reality started off by playing the actual, physical board game.
 By playing, it gave me the a better understanding on the game logic and how the game works.
 I made a flow chart that would help visualize the logic and how each turn can play out.

 **Wire Frame**
+This is the basic layout how the game would look like.
 ![Results](/client/public/images/wireframe.jpg)

 **Game Set Up**
+Once at least 2 players has enter, the game can begin.
+Each player would receive 5 Trail cards and 8 supply cards.
 ![Results](/client/public/images/setup.png)

 **Game Start**
+This is the game logic of the game.
 ![Results](/client/public/images/gamebegins.png)